sonatou/React-BandLister/README.md

 ### My first React + .NET Core app.

-This app is an Band Manager with a simple CRUD to list your favourite bands.
+This app is a Band Manager with a simple CRUD to list your favourite bands.